siusie/fragments-ui/README.md

 2. access token: can be JWT (which has data embedded in it) or a random string of characters. (_Because I have this, I'm allowed to do what I'm asking to do_)
 3. refresh token: within a certain time frame, can be exchanged for a new set of tokens without having to go through the authentication process again

+The `fragments` microservice consists of:

+- Amazon Cognito User Pool
+- simple client Web App that authenticates and gets tokens
+- microservice that can secure HTTP access via JWT tokens

 ## Getting started with Docker

 [Reference](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)